iann0036/tf-cfn-provider/docs/providers/ovh/IploadbalancingRefresh.md

 ## Properties

-TBC
+`ServiceName` - (Required) The internal name of your IP load balancing.

+`Keepers` - List of values traccked to trigger refresh, used also to form implicit dependencies.

 ## Return Values

 ### Fn::GetAtt

-`ServiceName` - See Argument Reference above.
+`ServiceName` - See Properties above.

-`Keepers` - See Argument Reference above.
+`Keepers` - See Properties above.

 ## See Also